16 Air Assault Brigade: Formation

 The brigade was formed as part of the defence reforms implemented by the Strategic Defence Review on 1 September 1999, by the merging of 24 Airmobile Brigade and elements of 5th Airborne Brigade.
 This grouping created a highly mobile brigade of parachute units and airmobile units, which employ helicopters.

 Macedonia

 After a ceasefire was declared in the Republic of Macedonia (now known as the Republic of North Macedonia) between government forces and rebels known as the National Liberation Army, NATO launched a British-led effort, Operation Essential Harvest, to collect weapons voluntarily given up by the rebels.
 The brigade HQ and some of its elements deployed in August 2001, acting as the spearhead for the NATO operation.
-It returned home after the NATO mission was successfully completed in September.
+It returned home after the NATO mission was completed in September.

 Afghanistan

 After the invasion of Afghanistan in 2001, NATO established a peacekeeping force in December known as the International Security Assistance Force (ISAF), based in the capital Kabul.
 The brigade HQ and some of its units deployed to Afghanistan in 2001, 2006, 2008 and again in 2010–11.
 16th Air Assault Brigade has deployed to Afghanistan more times than any other formation.
 Following Taliban gains across the country, the brigade returned to Kabul in August 2021 to ensure the safe evacuation of British nationals as part of Operation Pitting.